 How often are we told that we should follow our passion?
-These days, we see more and more influencers, bloggers and YouTube stars rising to fame - most of whom have followed a passion that they love, be it fashion, travel, food, the list goes on.
+These days, we see more and more influencers, vloggers, YouTube and TikTok stars rising to fame - most of whom have followed a passion that they love, be it fashion, travel, food, the list goes on.

 But is following your passion really the best career move?
-PR Consultant, Carol Donaghy, investigates whether chasing your dreams is realistic, and tells us the 3 things you need to consider before you try turn your passion into a career...
+Is chasing your dreams realistic?
+Here are the 3 things you need to consider before you try to turn your passion into a career.

 Do You Have A Passion?

 Firstly, how many people actually know what they are passionate about?
 We go through school then maybe college and still don't exactly know what we love to do.
 In order to follow your passion, you have to have one, which often, we don't.

 If you are one of the lucky ones that does have a clear passion in mind, it can be extremely difficult to turn that into a profitable and sustainable career.
 The advice to 'follow your passion' makes it sound quite simple but really it's extremely vague and also can seem elusive for many.
 Try making a side-hustle out of your passion first and trial it.